Best Adobe Acrobat Alternatives for Mac

 Cons

-You can also use the AI assistant built into the application to correct your text or perform actions like summarizing and translation.
-I also loved how it integrates very well with the shared menu of both macOS and iOS.
+You can also use the AI assistant built into the application to correct your text or perform actions like summarizing and translation. we also loved how it integrates very well with the shared menu of both macOS and iOS.

 You can purchase Snippety for $29.99.
 Unfortunately, there is no free trial or free plan.